 Jeep models based on the CJ-3B, including longer wheelbase versions (sometimes misleadingly referred to by the manufacturers as the CJ-4 or CJ-6), were built by a number of licenced firms around the world, including Mahindra & Mahindra in India (the last company still making models based on the CJ-3B).
 For more information, see Jeeps Around the World.

-For lots more historical material on CJ3B.info, see CJ-3Bs in History.
+For lots more historical material on CJ3B.info, see CJ-3Bs in History and Universal Jeep History.

 For books covering Jeep history, see the CJ-3B Bookshelf.

-The CJ-3B Bulletin Board and the Classic Willys Mailing List at yahoo.com are sources of answers to technical or historical questions.
+The CJ-3B Bulletin Board is a source of of answers to technical or historical questions.

 If you own a CJ-3B, please feel free to add your serial number (VIN) and engine number to the CJ-3B Serial Number and Engine Number List.